-Students are responsible for promptly reporting all name changes and changes in temporary or permanent residence address, email address, and phone number(s) to the Registrar and to the Department of Physical Therapy Office Manager.
-The Student Data Update Form can be downloaded from the University website by going to the Academics tab and selecting Academic Support and then selecting Office of the Registrar.
-Students must print, complete, and copy the form for the Physical Therapy Office Manager, and send the original to Registrar's office.
+Students are responsible for promptly reporting all name changes and changes in temporary or permanent residence address, email address, and phone number(s) to the Registrar.
+The Student Change of Information form can be downloaded from the University website by going to the Academics tab and selecting Office of the Registrar and then selecting Student Records.
+Students must print, complete, and copy the form for the and send the original to Registrar's office.